sirisneha99/TriviaQuizApp_iOS/README.md

 ## Notes

+Challenges
 - Setting up the setup screen to change difficulty levels and category of quiz questions was a challenge.
 I eventually figured that the set up screens needs to be embedded in the navigation control for everything to work seamlessly.
 - Before the embedding, the program never entered the game and froze after hitting the start button
 - I still struffle with connecting outlets and actions with the UI elements.
 Sometimes, I need to re-code the outlets and actions by creating newwer versions of them.

+Future improvements :
+- Make the question feedback appear at the bottom of the screen instead of a window
+- Automatically transition to the next question within 5 seconds of displaying the feedback after the user answers a question
+- Provide instructions before the game begins
+- At the end of the game, display the score and rank of the user for a chosen category and difficulty level
+- Store the user's highest score for each category and difficulty level ; update the Database after each game

 ## License